-The valuation of policy liabilities has been calculated by Co-op Life's independent Appointed Actuary Peter Davies, B.Bus.Sc, FIA, FNZSA.
+The valuation of policy liabilities has been calculated by Co-op Life's independent Appointed Actuary Peter Davies, B.Bus.Sc., FIA, FNZSA.
 The valuation is done in accordance with NZ IFRS 4 and Professional Standard no. 20: Determination of Life Insurance Policy Liabilities ("PS-20"), issued by the New Zealand Society of Actuaries.
 Mr Davies is an independent professional adviser to the Company on insurance related matters.

-The valuation of policy liabilities as at 31 March 2020 was dated 21 April 2020.
+The valuation of policy liabilities as at 31 March 2022 was dated 6 May 2022.
 Mr Davies confirmed in his actuarial report that he is satisfied with the nature, sufficiency and accuracy of the data provided to him by Co-op Life for the purpose of his valuation.
-There were no significant changes to the actuarial assumptions used in the 31 March 2020 valuation compared to the assumptions used in the 31 March 2019 valuation.
+The discount rate assumed for the valuation of the Life Plus business in the 31 March 2022 valuation was materially higher than the assumption used in the 31 March 2021 valuation, leading to a reduction in policy liabilities (net of deferred acquisition costs) of \$442,000.
 There were no qualifications in the actuarial report.